thiagokokada/i3pyblocks/README.md

 ## Development

-To setup a development environment, setup a create a venv first and run:
+To setup a development environment, create a new [venv][3] first and run:

 ```shell
 make dev-install